Give yourself plenty of time to get to schools- it doesn’t give a good impression if you turn up late!

 Thank the cover coordinator for your day and tell them how much you enjoyed it!

-Remember the names of the head teacher and senior management and refer to them if necessary during the lesson
+Remember the names of the headteacher and senior leadership and refer to them if necessary during the lesson.

 Always carry your own board pen!